 The global product markets in which we operate are large and fragmented, which poses both opportunities and challenges for our technology to disrupt new and existing competition.
-As an organization, our focus is on increasing our market presence through both physical (ATMs, POS terminals, company stores and agent correspondents) and digital assets and providing new and improved products and services for customers through all of our channels, which may in turn drive an increase in the number of transactions on our networks.
+As an organization, our focus is on increasing our market presence through both physical (ATMs, POS terminals, Company stores and agent correspondents) and digital assets and providing new and improved products and services for customers through all of our channels, which may in turn drive an increase in the number of transactions on our networks.
 Each of these opportunities also presents us with challenges, including differentiating our portfolio of products and services in highly competitive markets, the successful development and implementation of our software products and access to financing for expansion.

 1) The EFT Processing Segment opportunities include physical expansion into target markets, developing value-added products or services, increasing high value DCC and surcharge transactions and efficiently leveraging our portfolio of software solutions.
 Our opportunities are dependent on renewing and expanding our card acceptance, ATM, POS and merchant acquiring services, cash supply and other commercial agreements with customers and financial institutions.
 Operational challenges in the EFT Processing Segment include obtaining and maintaining the required licenses and sponsorship agreements in markets in which we operate and navigating frequently changing rules imposed by international card organizations, such as Visa® and Mastercard®, that govern ATM interchange fees, direct access fees and other restrictions.
 Our profitability is dependent on the laws and regulations that govern DCC transactions, specifically in the E.U., as well as the laws and regulations of each country in which we operate.
 These laws and regulations may impact our cross-border and cross-currency transactions.
 The timing and amount of revenues in the EFT Processing Segment is uncertain and unpredictable due to inherent limitations in managing our estate of ATMs.
-Our ATM estate is dependent on contracts that cover large numbers of ATMs, and management is complicated by legal and regulatory considerations of local countries, as well as customers decisions whether to outsource ATMs or manage them internally.
+Our ATM estate is dependent on contracts that cover large numbers of ATMs, and management is complicated by legal and regulatory considerations of local countries, as well as customers' decisions whether to outsource ATMs or manage them internally.
 The EFT Segment is also dependent to a large degree on consumer travel patterns over which we have no control.
-Although international travel is returning to pre-pandemic levels in many parts of the globe, the war in Ukraine and related sanctions on Russia are negatively affecting the number of individuals traveling to and from Ukraine and the countries that border Ukraine and the number of Russian tourists in many locations where we have ATMs.
+Although international travel is returning to pre-pandemic levels in many parts of the globe, the war in Ukraine and the Middle East, and related sanctions are negatively affecting the number of individuals in many locations where we have ATMs.
+Our EFT revenues are dependent on tourism within, and into Europe.
+Inflation is impacting our business as travelers have less cash available to spend on vacations.